SEC adopts new risk management rules for clearing agencies

-WASHINGTON (Reuters) - Securities regulators on Monday adopted rules designed to bolster risk management practices for clearing agencies.
+WASHINGTON, Oct 22 (Reuters) - U.S. securities regulators on Monday adopted rules designed to bolster risk management practices for clearing agencies.

 The new rules, which are required by the 2010 Dodd-Frank Wall Street reform law, mark the latest effort by the Securities and Exchange Commission to finalize regulations for the 640 trillion dollar over-the-counter derivatives market.